 4. Because most of the professors in Theology are also teachers in the Graduate Programs in Theology, as well, the undergraduate students have the benefit of especially well-qualified instructors.

 In addition to the core curriculum, theology majors take the following courses

-THEO 306 Catholic Spirituality -OR- THEO 409 Christian Marriage
+- THEO 306 Catholic Spirituality or THEO 409 Christian Marriage: Theology of the Body

 Students who graduate with a major in Theology have a variety of options.
 Some go on for further study at the graduate level either in the U.S. or in Europe.
 Many go into teaching, working in Catholic high schools, and in parish educational programs.
 Some have found work in diocesan offices and others have entered religious life as priests, sisters and brothers.